GingerGeneste/CheatSheets/Howto_Bashbunny.md

 ```commandline
 $ wget bashbunny.com/bb.sh
 ```
+(Check the shell script if you want to make sure it is not shady)

 Now execute the script as root.
 Don't forget to give the file execution rights (with ```chmod +x bb.sh``` for example).
 If you have run this script already once, it should look as follows: